Construction Superintendent vs. Project Manager: What's the Difference?

 A Project Manager principally works off-site, occasionally visits the job site, and manages the construction project as a whole.
 They work with a project admin who handles the timelines and with project accountants who deal with the budget all while maintaining communication about any updates to stakeholders.

-A Superintendent works on-site or “in the field” managing the day-to-day operations, directing craft workers, and ensuring the job site is safe for everyone.
+A Superintendent works on-site or “in the field” managing the day-to-day operations, directing and guiding craft workers, and ensuring the job site is safe for everyone.

 Education and qualifications